PointCloudLibrary/pcl/doc/advanced/content/pcl_style_guide.rst

 5. C++ standard library headers (alphabetical)
 6. Others

 This style can also be enforced via clang-format.
-For usage instructions, refer :ref:`2.6.-Automatic-code-formatting`.
+For usage instructions, refer `2.6.
+Automatic code formatting`_.

 3. Structuring